daniellarkin/frontend-nanodegree-arcade-game/README.md

 ===============================

 # Gameplay
+* The game can be played at the following [url](http://udaarcade.s3-website-us-east-1.amazonaws.com/)
 * Use the up/down/left/right keys to control the player
 * The goal of the game is to avoid the bugs and reach the "safe" area in the water (top of screen)
 * When the player reaches the safe area, their score increases by 10 points and the player moves back to the starting position